pandey-ankit/helidon-mp/create-native-image/create-native-image.md

     <copy>./target/myproject</copy>
     ```
     ![run native-image](images/run-native.png)
-    > You can see the application startup time is 145 miliseconds, which is almost 35 times faster.
+    > You can see the application startup time is 145 milliseconds, which is almost 35 times faster.

 2. Stop the *myproject* application by entering `Ctrl + C` in the terminal where the "./target/myproject" command is running.